 Vic and vat were desktop clients, functioning much like commercial video conferencing tools of today.
-By 1999, researchers at ANL, with support of ASCR's DOE2000 program on scientific collaboratories, pushed the limits of network-based collaboration further via the development of Access Grid, a system that supported large-format audio- and video-based collaboration between groups of people in different locations (see Figure 1).
+By 1999, researchers at ANL, with support of ASCR's DOE2000 program on scientific collaboratories, pushed the limits of network-based collaboration further via the development of Access Grid, a system that supported large-format audioand video-based collaboration between groups of people in different locations.
 An Access Grid node, of which there were at one time more than 500 worldwide, featured an ensemble of resources, including multimedia large-format displays, presentation and interactive environments, and interfaces with grid computing middleware and visualization tools.
-Access Grid also helped advance network engineering ad collaboration technologies.
+Access Grid also helped advance network engineering and collaboration technologies.